Come join the community of singers who call the Rainbow Chorus family and community. All vocal sections and experience levels welcome!

 For answers to some commonly asked questions, please check out our FAQ section (see below).
 Want to be part of the RCWW community as a non-singing member?
 Check out our Volunteer opportunities (see below).

 Join the Rainbow Chorus

-Meet Up with Us!
-RCWW will not be moving ahead with any formal program this fall and will take this term as ‘fallow’ time in terms of rehearsal, sectionals, performance prep or gathering indoors.
-The planned program that we had will be put on hold for a time when we can regather as a full choir.
+We are still here!
+RCWW did not have a formal program this fall and took this term as ‘fallow’ time in terms of rehearsal, sectionals, performance prep or gathering indoors.
 Like fallow fields where a crop doesn’t get planted for a season, a fallow time is a chance to lay low, not produce but to regenerate the energy for a time of growth and fruitfulness ahead.
 Fallow time doesn’t mean inert or dormant.
 It is a nurturing and re-balancing time.

 Complete the registration form.

 When you submit the form you will receive info on how to pay the optional membership fee.
 We invite people to pay an optional membership fee of $50 in order to help sustain the Chorus’ financial commitments, but please note that all choir activities that will be scheduled this term are open to anyone – you don’t have to pay the membership fee to participate!